MicrosoftLearning/MS-500-Microsoft-365-Security/Instructions/Labs/MS500T00/LAB_AK_01_Lab1_Ex2_Groups.md

 4. Leave your Windows PowerShell window open for the next exercise; simply minimize the PowerShell window for now.

 5. You should now validate that the **Inside Sales** group has been recovered.
-To do this, go to the **Microsoft 365 Admin Center** in your Internet Explorer browser, select **Groups** from the left-hand navigation pane, and then under it select **Groups** to display the list of groups.
+To do this, go to the **Microsoft 365 Admin Center** in your Internet Explorer browser, select **Groups** from the left-hand navigation pane, and then under it select **Active Groups** to display the list of groups.

 6. Verify that the **Inside Sales** group has been restored and is present in the list of groups.
 If the Inside Sales group does not appear, wait a minute or two and then select the **Refresh** icon to the right of the URL in Internet Explorer.